BlackWhiteYoshi/Blazor.BrowserAPI/Blazor.BrowserAPI/BrowserAPIs/FileSystem/FileSystem.md

-# FileSystem
+ï»¿# FileSystem

 The *File System API*
-— with extensions provided via the [File System Access API](https://wicg.github.io/file-system-access) to access files on the device file system — allows read, write and file management capabilities.
+â€” with extensions provided via the [File System Access API](https://wicg.github.io/file-system-access) to access files on the device file system â€” allows read, write and file management capabilities.

 See [Relationship to other file-related APIs](https://developer.mozilla.org/en-US/docs/Web/API/File_API#relationship_to_other_file-related_apis) for a comparison between this API,